willie68/GoBlobStore/README.md

 - http path, http header or jwt based tenant discovery
 - configurable jwt role based or basic auth access control

+Retention is given in minutes from CreationDate or, if a reset retention is called, from RetentionBase